-- A. A nonprofit organization, including any nonprofit institution of higher education, hospital, or tribal organization other than one included in the definition of Indian tribe at 2 C.F.R. § 175.25(b). - B. A for-profit organization. - iii.
-"Severe forms of trafficking in persons," "commercial sex act," and "coercion" have the meanings given at section 103 of the TVPA, as amended (22 U.S.C. § 7102).
+- B. A for-profit organization. - iii.
+"Severe forms of trafficking in persons," "commercial sex act," and "coercion" have the meanings given at section 103 of the TVPA, as amended (22 U.S.C. \S 7102).

-Appendix C
+Appendix C1

 Award Term and Condition for Recipient Integrity and Performance Matters